 When the element is sent from an AP, the PASN ID Status field is defined in Table 9-417d (PASN ID Status field values).

-Then the element is sent from a non-AP STA, the PASN ID Status field is not present.
+When the element is sent from a non-AP STA, the PASN ID Status field is not present.

 12.7.2 EAPOL-Key frames